ethereum-optimism/superchain-ops/eth/2-multichain-upgrade/README.md

 |--------|----------------------------------------------------------------------|
 | After  | `0x0000000000000000000000000000000000000000000000000000000001177f75` |

+This seems like the start block

 ##### `0x360894a13ba1a3210667c828492db98dca3e2076cc3735a920a3ca505d382bbc`

 | Before | `0x0000000000000000000000005efa852e92800d1c982711761e45c3fe39a2b6d8` |
 |--------|----------------------------------------------------------------------|
 | After  | `0x0000000000000000000000003b6090d4ba84b94c20a789436b9010f340aaac70` |

+This is the ERC 1967 proxy implementation slot.
+It should contain an address and be set to the old implementation and then updated to the new implementation.

 ##### `0x383f291819e6d54073bc9a648251d97421076bdd101933c0c022219ce9580636`